devofdisaster/embergard-card-bot/README.md

     ```bash
     cd embergard-card-bot
     ```
+3. (Optionally) switch to the `release/v1plus` branch if you want to use the `v1+` version.
-3. Install the required dependencies:
+4. Install the required dependencies:
     ```bash
     make install
     ```
-4. Create a developer Discord account and set up the application you'll be using for the bot
+5. Create a developer Discord account and set up the application you'll be using for the bot
-5. Copy the `.env.dist` file as `.env` and fill in:
+6. Copy the `.env.dist` file as `.env` and fill in:

     1. `CLIENT_TOKEN` variable with the token for the chosen application
     2. `IMAGES_URL` variable with the base URL to custom images (like for plot cards)